Heat Wave (2000): Aftermath

 Rob Van Dam began feuding with Rhino over the World Television Championship since RVD never lost the title and was stripped off the title due to injury.
 On the September 8 episode of ECW on TNN, Rhino lost the title to Kid Kash due to assistance by RVD.
 Two weeks later, Rhino defeated Kash to regain the title.
 At Anarchy Rulz, Rhino defeated RVD to retain the title.

 On the August 25 episode of ECW on TNN, Jerry Lynn was named the number one contender to Justin Credible's World Heavyweight Championship at Anarchy Rulz due to the event taking place in Lynn's home state of Minnesota.
 Lynn defeated Credible to capture the title.

 A tournament was set up for the vacant ECW World Tag Team Championship in August.
 The Unholy Alliance (Yoshihiro Tajiri and Mikey Whipwreck) won the tournament for the vacant titles on September 1 episode of ECW on TNN.
 They lost the titles a week later to The Full Blooded Italians (Little Guido and Tony Mamaluke).
 FBI successfully defended the titles against Unholy Alliance at Anarchy Rulz.

 This was the final Heat Wave under the ECW banner, as the promotion would close its doors seven months later.
-Over 22 years later, the WWE, which purchased the assets of ECW in 2003, revived the Heat Wave event as an television special for the NXT brand division on August 16, 2022.
+Over 22 years later, the WWE, which purchased the assets of ECW in 2003, revived the Heat Wave event as a television special for the NXT brand division on August 16, 2022; Heatwave has since expanded to a livestreaming event.